Learning Fitness Functions for Machine Programming

 We follow ideas from works that have explored the automation of fitness functions using neural networks for approximating a known mathematical model.
-For example, Matos Dias et al.~\yrcite{Dias:2014:cejor} automated them for IMRT beam angle optimization, while Khuntia et al.~\yrcite{Bonomali:2005:motl} used them for rectangular microstrip antenna design automation.
-In contrast, our work is fundamentally different in that we use a large corpus of program metadata to train our models to predict how close a given, incorrect solution could be from an unknown correct solution (that will generate the correct output).
+For example, Matos Dias et al.~\cite{Dias:2014:cejor} automated them for IMRT beam angle optimization, while Khuntia et al.~\cite{Bonomali:2005:motl} used them for rectangular microstrip antenna design automation.
+In contrast, our work is fundamentally different in that we use a large corpus of program metadata to train our models to predict how close a given, incorrect solution could be from an {\em unknown} correct solution (that will generate the correct output).
+In other words, we propose to automate the generation of fitness functions using big data learning.
+To the best of our knowledge, \scheme\ is the {\em first} proposal for automation of fitness functions in genetic algorithms.
+In this paper, we demonstrate this idea using MP as the use case.